silvercircle/silvercircle.github.io/_got-theories/got-theories-jon.md

 GRMM [has stated](http://time.com/4101276/game-of-thrones-ending-george-r-r-martin/) the end of the show will be *bittersweet*{:ul}.
 Whatever that means in detail, I think it is safe to assume that at least one, possibly more of the favorite main characters will die in the final season.
 Some may die under tragic circumstances, maybe by (self-)sacrifice.
-The article about the Azor Ahai theory discusses one such possible event.
+The article about the Azor Ahai (linked above) theory discusses one such possible event.

 ### Who may die?